-KN is a company of strategic importance for the energy security of Lithuania and the surrounding region, ensuring the ability to import oil and liquefied natural gas to Lithuania and neighbouring countries, keeping the storage of the mandatory reserve of petroleum products of the Republic of Lithuania, and the reliable and efficient transhipment of petroleum products at the port of Klaipėda.
-The Company is also responsible for the operation and maintenance of the LNG terminal at the Port of Açu in Brazil, which supplies natural gas and electricity to the Brazilian market.
+KN is a company of strategic importance for the energy security of Lithuania and the surrounding region, ensuring the ability to import oil products and liquefied natural gas to Lithuania and neighbouring countries, keeping the storage of the mandatory reserve of petroleum products of the Republic of Lithuania, and the reliable and efficient transhipment of petroleum products at the port of Klaipėda.
+The Company is also responsible for the operation and maintenance of the LNG terminal at the Port of Açu in Brazil, which supplies natural gas and electricity to the Brazilian market, and in 2022 was appointed as commercial operator of the LNG terminal in Wilhelmshaven, Germany.
 We understand the direct and indirect role of our activities through taxation, employment policies, educational initiatives, business innovation and other contributions to sustainable economic growth in the regions where we operate.

 Given the strategic function of the Company, KN has the objective to enhance shareholder value and represent best business practices.
 The Company continuously strengthens its corporate governance competencies and implements the highest governance standards and principles to create tangible benefits for the country and its people.
-The Company is consistently listed as a major taxpayer.
-Despite the global pandemic and geopolitical challenges, according to the Lithuanian State Tax Inspectorate, in 2021, KN retained its 4th position among the 500 hundred other companies.
+The Company is consistently listed among major taxpayers according to the Lithuanian State Tax Inspectorate.